taichuai/MODA/README.md

 ## 🕊️ Description

-MODA is a unified system for multi-person, diverse, and high-fidelity talking portrait generation.
+MODA is a unified system for multi-person, diverse, and high-fidelity talking portrait generation system.

 ## 🎊 News

+* `2023/08/31` Training codes have been released.
+* `2023/08/31` Pretrained models have been released.
 * `2023/08/13` Inference codes have been released.
 * `2023/08/13` Data preprocessing scripts have been released.